Eco-friendly power through sunshine and shade

-As part of a Federal Government Infrastructure Stimulus Fund grant, our engineers provided design services for a new 20 kW solar Photovoltaic (PV) system on the roof of the new Outdoor Vehicle Storage (OVS) building.
+As part of a Federal Government Infrastructure Stimulus Fund grant, our engineers provided design services for a new 20 kilowatt solar Photovoltaic (PV) system on the roof of the new outdoor vehicle storage building.
 Rooftop PV solar panels would be a cost effective approach to help the city reduce their greenhouse gas emissions and promote their corporate sustainability plan.

 OPA FIT contract application process was new to the city and the local distribution company.
 Application approval requirements and backlog at the OPA created uncertainty about getting the project fully commissioned by the stimulus fund deadlines.
 Leveraging our internal experience in similar projects, we reacted quickly to assist the city in coordinating with the local utility for the connection impact assessment, metering requirements, and resolving OPA FIT application requirements.